hyweljohnllewellyn/hywelme/_posts/2016-02-07-a-website-journey-from-drupal-6-to-drupal-8-part-2.md

 ## [Executing an upgrade using Drush](https://www.drupal.org/node/2350651)

-_I will install Drush using Homebrew package manager as described in [Install Drush on a Mac](https://www.drupal.org/node/1674222)
+_ I will install Drush using Homebrew package manager as described in [Install Drush on a Mac](https://www.drupal.org/node/1674222)

-I already have Homebrew installed, otherwise I followed the commands on [Installing Drush on Mac using Homebrew](https://www.drupal.org/node/954766)_
+I already have Homebrew installed, otherwise I followed the commands on [Installing Drush on Mac using Homebrew](https://www.drupal.org/node/954766) _

-**Update that the above methods may not be the best way for Drush 8 or Drupal 8 as described at [Installing Drush 8 using Composer](http://whaaat.com/installing-drush-8-using-composer) and [Install a global Drush via Composer](http://docs.drush.org/en/master/install-alternative/) **
+** The above methods caused all kinds of errors on install and may not be the best way for Drush 8 or Drupal 8 as described at [Installing Drush 8 using Composer](http://whaaat.com/installing-drush-8-using-composer)  **

-Following instructions from these sites:
+So I decided to Install Drush using Composer using instruction at [Install a global Drush via Composer](http://docs.drush.org/en/master/install-alternative/) :

 ### Step 1 - Install Composer Globally
 {% highlight bash %}